Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Info: Siladex ad Homestuck WWTBAM.
 Cough is reference to [cheat incident](https://youtu.be/Ps__5ERPRVs ) (also [this same topic](https://youtu.be/BBWR0I9LbOQ )).
 Siladex is because this trademark coincides similarly with an inventory system name in original Homestuck, **Sylladex**.

-> Which place is pocated in eastern Jakarta?
+> Which place is located in eastern Jakarta?

 - Monumen Nasional
 - Mall Of Indonesia